Search

 Credit: Envato Elements/ Hoverstock

-This is yet another popular and excellent hiding spot, however, it is not fireproof.
-Pillows and mattresses are built of materials that cannot survive fires.
+This is yet another popular and excellent hiding spot, but it's not fireproof.
+Pillows and mattresses are made of materials that cannot survive fires.
 They will instantly burst into flames in the event of a housefire.
-So avoid hiding money and any other valuables there.

 5) Electronic Devices